To celebrate the Great Big Green Week, we held a plant swap on Lancaster Rd on Saturday, September 25th from 10 – 12am.

 Lockdown Plant Swap

-Due to the coronavirus lockdown, our plant swap on April 26th has been postponed.
-Instead, Lancaster Rd residents will be swapping pollinator friendly plants and seeds by leaving them outside their houses for people to collect while exercising or walking their dogs.
-We will expand this to include vegetable, fruit and herb plants/seeds, and it will continue for the period of lockdown.
+Due to the coronavirus lockdown, our plant swap on April 26th was postponed.
+Instead, Lancaster Rd residents swapped pollinator friendly plants and seeds by leaving them outside their houses for people to collect while exercising or walking their dogs.

 Previous Plant Swap Days